CloudCredo/training-cf-zero-to-hero/03-first-app/slides.md

   The majority of the output from a cf push is this staging phase

-  Colin will tell us more about Buildpacks in the next topic
+  You will find more about Buildpacks in the next topic

 ---